thradams/CPrime-V1/README.md

 ## constructor / destructor / create / delete / _auto

 The generated functions are based on name patterns X_Init, X_Create, X_Destroy, X_Delete.

 Where X can be typedef or struct name.

+The auto modifier tells the compiler that the variable is owner of the pointed object.
+Destroying the variable you also destroy and free the pointed object.

 ```c